MieskeB/apollo13/README.md

 ## Playtesting

-The game has been playtested once, it was responded to as a difficult game, but something to get really invested into.
-Also the theme and the background knowledge was really fun.
+The game has been playtested once.
+It was responded to as a difficult game, but something to get really invested into.
+Also, the theme and the background knowledge were really fun.

 ## Final words

 If you have any experiences you would like to share, I would love to hear about them!
 I would like it a lot to hear improvements, differences, and anything.
 Please open an issue with any improvements you would like to share.
 Or send me an email with your experiences: info [at] mindware [dot] software

-The software is also open for improvements, I will accept any pull request that improves the game and the fun.
-This can be on the document itself, while also possible for the Unity game.
+The software is also open for improvements!
+I will accept any pull request that improves the game and its fun.
+This can be both for the document itself or the Unity game.